Back to blog

 Conclusion

 Forming a GmbH requires more capital and formality than a UG, but it delivers maximum credibility and a clear structure.
-Follow the steps above and your GmbH can be operational in weeks.
-Don't forget to plan your managing director salary and understand your tax obligations so you can hit the ground running.
+Before you start, honestly check whether the effort pays off: share capital, ongoing costs and bookkeeping obligations make sense mainly with stable, high profits that you reinvest in the company.
+Get the foundation right and your GmbH can be operational in weeks.
+After formation, don't forget to plan your managing director salary and understand your tax obligations so you can hit the ground running.